andrewcumming/phys457/outline.md

 ## Office hours

 I will have an office hour on **Wednesday at noon** in my office **ERP 310**.
 I encourage you to come and talk to me about any questions you have about the course or just generally about quantum topics if you don't have any specific questions in mind.
+I am also available to answer questions directly after class on Tuesdays or Thursdays.

 The TAs will hold a weekly "debug den" on **TBD**